biozz/whop.nvim/CONTRIBUTING.md

 - JSON to Query String
 - JSON to YAML
 - Lorem ipsum
-- HEX to RGB
-- RGB to HEX
+- HEX to RGB / RGB to HEX
-- JSON to CSV
+- JSON to CSV / CSV to JSON
-- CSV to JSON
+- JSON to msgpack / msgpack to JSON
+- Unescape JSON / Escape JSON
 - Wrap with single quotes
 - Wrap with double quotes
+- rot13
+- bcrypt
+- ASCII encode/decode
+- Markdown to HTML / HTML to Markdown
+- Extract emails
+- Extract IPs
+- Extract URLs
+- Caesar Cipher encode/decode, alphanumeric, cyrillyc and other alphabets
+- Remove query parameters from the URL / Extract base URL